About the Division of Soil & Water Conservation

-The division cooperates with federal and local partners to administer a comprehensive statewide program to protect and conserve the state's soil and water resources.
+The division cooperates with federal, state and local partners to administer a comprehensive statewide program to protect and conserve the state's soil and water resources.
 The division serves as staff for the North Carolina Soil and Water Conservation Commission to help deliver conservation programs at the local level.
-The division provides leadership and assistance in locally-led conservation to the state's 96 local soil and water conservation districts and their state association by providing financial, technical and educational assistance to districts, landowners, agricultural producers and the general public.
-The division delivers programs in nonpoint source pollution management, cost share for agricultural best management practices, technical and engineering assistance, soil surveys, conservation easements, and environmental and conservation education.
+The division provides leadership and assistance in locally-led conservation to the state's 96 local soil and water conservation districts by providing financial, technical and educational assistance to districts, landowners, agricultural producers and the general public.
+The division delivers programs in nonpoint source pollution management including cost share funding for installation of best management practices and securement of conservation easements; technical assistance in engineering, soils, conservation planning, nutrient and animal waste management; and support for environmental and conservation education.

 Soil and Water Conservation Commission

-The commission provides leadership in the partnership between the division, local districts, federal and other agencies.
+The commission provides leadership in the partnership between the division, local districts, federal, state and other agencies.
 The commission is the policy and rule-making board for state programs, and establishes cost share procedures, allocates funds, considers programmatic changes and settles contract disputes.

 The division is recognized as having one of the nation's top soil and water conservation programs for private lands.
 This effort is achieved through a conservation partnership comprised of the state division, local soil and water conservation districts and the United States Department of Agriculture Natural Resource Conservation Service, as well as private and nonprofit entities.
 The partnership is successful in putting conservation measures on the ground across the NC landscape, largely due to the strong local district infrastructure.

 Local conservation districts help the division meet NCDA&CS goals